Last Updated: December 15, 2024

 Click the Download icon above to download the Primary Constraints.mpp file.

-For the Primary Constraints.mpp file, the name of the view applied is visible in the view bar to the left of the display.
-In this case it is the Validating Constraints view.
+The name of the view applied is visible in the view bar to the left of the display for the Primary Constraints. mpp file.
+In this case, it is the Validating Constraints view.

-A considerable amount of time will be spent working with views in this MS Project Master Class since views constitute a significant feature in Microsoft Project.
+Much time will be spent working with views in this MS Project Master Class since views constitute a significant feature in Microsoft Project.
 For now, think of Microsoft Project as a database tool more than a spreadsheet and that there are two primary records in this database: tasks and resources.
 This particular Validating Constraints view shows a list of tasks, so it is a task-based view.
-There are 17 different types of views in Microsoft Project, all of which are either task-based or resource-based.
+There are 17 views in Microsoft Project, all of which are either task-based or resource-based.

-This Validating Constraints view is a Task Sheet type of view.
-This sheet type of view always has a table applied to it.
+This Validating Constraints view is a Task Sheet, which always has a table applied to it.
 A table is a collection of fields.
 Views and tables are also called Elements, and they are highly customizable.
-Current views and tables can be modified, and a practically unlimited number of new ones can be created.
-Also note, tables, like views, are either task or resource-based.
+Current views and tables can be modified, and practically unlimited new ones can be created.
+Also note that tables, like views, are either task—or resource-based.

-Because elements, like view and tables, are customizable and shareable, there is a tool in Microsoft Project for organizing all elements, and this tool is called the Organizer.
+Because elements like views and tables are customizable and shareable, Microsoft Project includes an Organizer tool for organizing all elements.

 Before reading further, review the following definitions.